link-up-manoa/link-up-mano.github.io/index.md

 * Landing page

+This is the general page where all users who first come to our app will see what our app is about and what it does.
+It gives a brief explanation to how it works and what to expect.

 <img src="images/landing-screenshot.PNG">

 * Login Page

+This is the login page that allows new users to create an account with us or returning users to sign in to their account.

 <img src="images/login.PNG">

 * Admin home page

+Admin homepage is the same functions as the user home pages, but it will have all of the users in an extra tab no matter who the owner.

 <img src="images/adminPage.png">

 * User profile page

+The user profile page is where you will see you own profile and information.

 <img src="images/user-profile.PNG">